victoraguilarc/wa-reminders/README.md

 ### How to test reminders

-To test reminders you need try using the postman collection.
+To test reminders you need try using the postman collection which is in the `fixtures` folder.

+> The main code to review how the reminders work is in the `notifications` app.